GoogleCloudPlatform/monitoring-dashboard-samples/dev-docs/DASHBOARD_TIPS.md

 # Appendix: Useful MQL Macros

-**NOTE**: Remember to save the MQL in strict form before committing to the sample dashboards repo per above (which will expand out the macros).
+**NOTE**: Remember to save the MQL in strict form before committing to the sample dashboards repo per above (which will expand the macros).

 ## Top 5 CPU Utilization for VMs that emit a given metric